raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_blanking

-The `hdmi_blanking` command controls what happens when the operating system asks for the display to be put into standby mode, using DPMS, to save power.
-If this option is not set or set to 0, the HDMI output is blanked but not switched off.
-In order to mimic the behaviour of other computers, you can set the HDMI output to switch off as well by setting this option to 1: the attached display will go into a low power standby mode.
+Allows the Raspberry Pi to use DPMS to tell the display to go into standby mode to save power.
+Without this setting, the display will not go into standby mode.

 **NOTE:** This feature may cause issues when using applications which don't use the framebuffer, such as omxplayer.